Zombie Processes and their Prevention

 Now check the process table using the following command in the terminal

-Why do we need to prevent the creation of Zombie process?
+Why do we need to prevent the creation of the Zombie process?

 There is one process table per system.
 The size of the process table is finite.
 If too many zombie processes are generated, then the process table will be full.
 That is, the system will not be able to generate any new process, then the system will come to a standstill.
 Hence, we need to prevent the creation of zombie processes.

 Different ways in which the creation of Zombie can be Prevented

-1. Using wait() system call : When the parent process calls wait(), after the creation of a child, it indicates that, it will wait for the child to complete and it will reap the exit status of the child.
+1. Using wait() system call: When the parent process calls wait(), after the creation of a child, it indicates that, it will wait for the child to complete and it will reap the exit status of the child.
 The parent process is suspended(waits in a waiting queue) until the child is terminated.
-It must be understood that during this period, the parent process does nothing just waits.
+It must be understood that during this period, the parent process does nothing just wait.

 2. By ignoring the ‘SIGCHLD’ signal: When a child is terminated, a corresponding SIGCHLD signal is delivered to the parent, if we call the ‘signal(SIGCHLD,SIG_IGN)’, then the SIGCHLD signal is ignored by the system, and the child process entry is deleted from the process table Thus, no zombie is created.
 However, in this case, the parent cannot know about the exit status of the child.